canonical/launchpad-manual/docs/developer/how-to/common-development-tasks/contributing-changes.rst

 Make your changes on the branch.
 Be sure to test them locally by setting up a local :ref:`Launchpad development instance <set-up-and-run-launchpad-advanced>`.

+Make sure you add or update existing unit tests for your changes.

 When it comes to commit messages, please follow these guidelines:

 - The title should be short, but descriptive.